CRH380B-6216L/ur5_webgui/final report.md

 A similar webapp that already exists is found for this project.
 However, this webapp could not be used at first.
 This webapp is called rwt_moveit, which is created by Tokyo Opensource Robotics Kyokai Assosiation, and based on Denso VS060 industrial robot.
 We contacted them for the solution of the problem and finally found the way to solve it.

+...

 ## Development of Final Product

 ### Rebuild User Interface

 ### Login (prototype)
+A login page is introduced into this application.
+It prevents unauthorized personnel from improperly using this application and any personal injury or property damage caused by that.

+The code of this part is under Vue.js pattern.
+That means the inputs of username and password are linked with the related variables and the latter updates when the inputs change.
+When user clicks “Login and connect” button, It checks if the user exists and the password is correct.
+Currently, as a prototype, the user data is hard-coded into the script file.

 ### Adding, Going to, Saving and Loading of Waypoints
-When the goal state of MoveIt! planning executed successfully, the "Add Waypoints" button turns enabled and user can click to save the waypoint into the list (array).
+When the goal state of MoveIt! planning executed successfully, the “Add Waypoints” button turns enabled and user can click to save the waypoint into the list (array).
 The array preserves all waypoints user saved.
-Each waypoint contains its name, the name and position of joints.
-The information of joints is extracted from the message of `/joint_states`.

 The waypoints will show as buttons with the name of each waypoint.
 By clicking it, the robot will move to the waypoint immediately.
+User can also let the robot moves via all waypoints in order by clicking “Run All Waypoints”.

-This is done by set the joint values of sliders as of waypoint, make a MoveIt! planning and execute it in one step.
-User can also let the robot moves via all waypoints in order by clicking "Run All Waypoints", which is done by planning and executing all the waypoints one by one.
+The information of joints is extracted from the message of /joint_states with each waypoint’s name, its joints’ names and positions.
+This is done by set the joint values of sliders as of waypoint, make a MoveIt! planning and execute it in one step. which is done by planning and executing all the waypoints one by one.
 In this procedure, the completion of robot's each step is detected by subscribing from topic `/follow_joint_trajectory/result` or `/arm_controller/follow_joint_trajectory/result`, following with actions of planning and executing next waypoint in the list or step out after last waypoint is executed.

 The list of waypoints can be saved as a JSON file by clicking "Save Waypoints" button.
 The array of waypoints is converted to JSON and taken over by FileSaver.js for saving it to external file.
 The loading of file is splitted into two steps.
 The first step is trigger `click` event of a hidden file input to call the open file dialog when user clicks "Load Waypoints" button.
 The second step happens when a file is selected, which means the file input has changed. `FileLoader` in JavaScript is used for load the JSON file.
 After that, the JSON will be converted to array and overwrite the current one.